-(1) Licensees for the construction of reactors, etc. are obligated to control the exposure levels of personnel engaged in radiation work at the nuclear facility not to exceed the exposure limit prescribed by the Nuclear Reactor Regulation Law.
+(1) Licensees for the construction of reactors, etc. are obligated to control the exposure levels of personnel engaged in radiation work not to exceed the exposure limit prescribed by the Nuclear Reactor Regulation Law.

-In FY2005, the occupational radiation exposure dose was lower than the limit at all nuclear facilities.
+In FY2006, the occupational radiation exposure dose was lower than the limit at all nuclear facilities.

-Individual exposure limits of personnel engaged in radiation work:

-In response to the recommendation by ICRP in 1990, relevant laws were amended as follows.
+Individual exposure limits of personnel engaged in radiation work: In response to the recommendation by ICRP in 1990, relevant laws were amended as follows.
 After FY2001, the individual radiation exposure limit is 100 millisievert per five years and 50 millisievert per year.
+(The exposure limit for female personnel, which is defined in Article 9-2 of the Regulations Concerning Construction,

 (The exposure limit for female personnel, which is defined in Article 9-2 of the Regulations Concerning Construction, Operation, etc. of Commercial Nuclear Power Reactors, is 5 millisievert per three months, in addition to the prescribed limit mentioned above.)

-- (2) The status of radiation exposure management for FY2005 is as follows. - 1) In FY2005, the total number of personnel engaged in radiation work at commercial nuclear reactor facilities was roughly 66,300, compared with roughly 66,700 in the previous fiscal year.
-The collective exposure dose was 66.91 person-sievert compared with 77.86 person-sievert in the previous fiscal year. - The average dose per person was 1.0 millisievert compared with 1.2 millisievert in the previous fiscal year. - 2) At the Fugen Nuclear Power Plant, a power reactor facility in a research and development stage, the average exposure dose of personnel engaged in radiation work was 0.2 millisievert per person compared to 0.6 millisievert in the previous fiscal year, while at the Monju Nuclear Power Plant, another power reactor facility in a research and development stage, it was 0.0 millisievert, which is the same as the previous fiscal year. - The total exposure dose at the Fugen Nuclear Power Plant was 0.16 person-sievert, compared with 0.37 person-sievert in the previous fiscal year, while at the Monju Nuclear Power Plant, it was 0.00 person-sievert, the same as the previous fiscal year. - 3) The average exposure dose of personnel engaged in radiation work at a processing facility was a maximum of 0.3 millisievert per person, compared with 0.3 millisievert per person in the previous fiscal year. - The total exposure dose of personnel engaged in radiation work at a processing facility was a maximum of 0.10 person-sievert, compared with 0.10 person-sievert in the previous fiscal year. - 4) The average exposure dose of personnel engaged in radiation work at a reprocessing facility was a maximum of 0.1 millisievert per person, compared with 0.1 millisievert per person in the previous fiscal year. - The total exposure dose of personnel engaged in radiation work at a reprocessing facility was a maximum of 0.15 person-sievert, compared with 0.18 person-sievert in the previous fiscal year. - 5) The average exposure dose of personnel engaged in radiation work at a waste burial facility or waste management facility was a maximum of 0.0 millisievert per person, which is the same as the previous fiscal year. - The total exposure dose of personnel engaged in radiation work at a waste burial facility or waste management facility was a maximum of 0.01 person-Sv, compared with 0.01 person-Sv in the previous fiscal year.
+- (2) The status of radiation exposure management for FY2006 is as follows. - 1.
+In FY2006, the total number of personnel engaged in radiation work at commercial nuclear reactor facilities was roughly 66,900, compared with roughly 66,300 in the previous fiscal year.
+The collective exposure dose was 67.43 person-sievert compared with 66.91 person-sievert in the previous fiscal year.

+The average dose per person was 1.0 millisievert (also 1.0 millisievert in the previous fiscal year).

+2. Among the power reactor facilities in a research and development stage, at the Fugen Nuclear Power Plant the average exposure dose of personnel engaged in radiation work was 0.3 millisievert per person compared to 0.2 millisievert in the previous fiscal year, while at the Monju Nuclear Power Plant, it was 0.0 millisievert, which is the same as the previous fiscal year.

+The total exposure dose at the Fugen Nuclear Power Plant was 0.20 person-sievert, compared with 0.16 person-sievert in the previous fiscal year, while at the Monju Nuclear Power Plant, it was 0.00 person-sievert, the same as the previous fiscal year.

+- 3. The average exposure dose of personnel engaged in radiation work at a processing facility was a maximum of 0.3 millisievert per person, compared with 0.3 millisievert per person in the previous fiscal year.
+The total exposure dose of personnel engaged in radiation work at a processing facility was a maximum of 0.10 person-sievert, compared with 0.10 person-sievert in the previous fiscal year. - 4.
+The average exposure dose of personnel engaged in radiation work at a reprocessing facility was a maximum of 0.1 millisievert per person, compared with 0.1 millisievert per person in the previous fiscal year.
+The total exposure dose of personnel engaged in radiation work at a reprocessing facility was a maximum of 0.21 person-sievert, compared with 0.15 person-sievert in the previous fiscal year. - 5.
+The average exposure dose of personnel engaged in radiation work at a waste burial facility or waste management facility was a maximum of 0.0 millisievert per person, which is the same as the previous fiscal year.

+The total exposure dose of personnel engaged in radiation work at a waste burial facility or waste management facility was a maximum of 0.01 person-Sv, compared with 0.01 person-Sv in the previous fiscal year.